 - any car or small van during a professionally delivered driving lesson, a practical driving test, or during one of the practical tests for giving driving instruction, and in all HGV lessons and tests

 - transport hubs (airports, rail and tram stations and terminals, maritime ports and terminals, bus and coach stations and terminals)

 When someone with Covid-19 breathes, speaks, coughs or sneezes, they release particles (droplets and aerosols) which may contain the virus which causes Covid-19.
 These particles can be breathed in by another person.

 By covering your nose and mouth with a face covering, you’ll reduce the spread of droplets and aerosols carrying the virus by limiting the amount of the virus being released when you talk and breathe, helping to protect others.

 Care Sector: Importance of Infection Prevention and Control and reporting: We are still seeing cases of Covid-19 in care settings in Somerset.
 Infection Prevention and Control (IPC) are crucial to prevent infections including Covid-19, as well as other respiratory infections like flu.
-As always, please report all cases of Covid-19 to the Health Protection Team at UK Health Security Agency (UKHSA, formerly Public Health England – PHE) who can be contacted on 0300 303 8162, option 9 for a Covid call or email them on [email protected]create new email
+As always, please report all cases of Covid-19 to the Health Protection Team at UK Health Security Agency (UKHSA, formerly Public Health England – PHE) who can be contacted on 0300 303 8162, option 9 for a Covid call or email them on [email protected]

 Guidance on care home visiting: The guidance on care home visiting has recently been updated (25 November 2021) and includes guidance on allowing visits safely, with mitigations like testing, recommending vaccination and asking visitors not to visit if unwell (regardless of negative Covid-19 test result) or if they are a close contact of someone with Covid-19.
 Other aspects include support for out of home visits without isolation on return in most cases.
 Full details are available on the GOV.uk website.